verklegarden/schnorr-on-evm/ERC.md

 * `H₂(x) = H(“challenge” ‖ x) (mod Q)`
 * `H₃(x) = H(“nonce” ‖ x) (mod Q)`

 Note that all hash functions derived from `H` are defined to return secp256k1 field elements via modular reduction with `Q`.
-While this generally may introduce a bias leading to non-uniformly random output, secp256k’1 order `Q` is sufficiently close to $2^{256}$ that the modulo bias is acceptable _(ref BIP-340)_.
+While this generally may introduce a bias leading to non-uniformly random output, secp256k’1 order `Q` is sufficiently close to $2^{256}$ that the modulo bias is acceptable[^2].
 Note that the probability of any in this document defined hash function’s output being `0` is deemed negligible.

 ## Signature Creation